 Dr. Felsted serves on the Executive Board of the Utah Aging Alliance.

-Nationally, she is the incoming president of Sigma Phi Omega, the Academic Honor and Professional Society in Gerontology.
+Internationally, she is the president of Sigma Phi Omega, the Academic Honor and Professional Society in Gerontology.
 She is a member of the Academic Consortium of Integrative Medicine and Health, the Academy of Gerontology in Higher Education, the Gerontological Society of America, and the Society for Behavioral Medicine.

 Dr. Felsted has received several internal grants to study mindfulness in older adults, in incontinence and physical rehabilitiation populations.